nobl/ioBroker.senec/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**
+- Web measurements: Measurement history (today, yesterday, 7 days, monthly, yearly, AllTime) and autarky can now be polled from mein-senec.de.
+Data appears under `_meinsenec.Measurements` and `_meinsenec.Autarky`.
+Enable in adapter settings with "Poll measurement history".
+Optional 5-minute detail data for today/yesterday (creates ~3,500 additional states).
+- Web request queue: All mein-senec.de requests now use an AdaptiveRequestQueue for rate-limiting.
+Configurable concurrency and min request interval in adapter settings.
+- API request interval: Minimum time between API requests is now configurable (previously hardcoded at 400ms).
+- Queue diagnostics cleanup: Diagnostics states for both API and web queues are now automatically cleaned up when debug states are disabled.

 ### 2.8.3 (2026-07-12)
 - Active measurement periods (current year, current month, today) no longer skip re-fetch — frequency is now fully controlled by the configured tier intervals
 - AllTime history now tracks a `last updated` timestamp